 To see all the lines in the history:

 That's the history of ":" commands.
 The search history is displayed with this

-Typing the text in the command line works different from typing text in Insert
+Typing the text in the command line works differently from typing text in

-mode.
+Insert mode.
 It doesn't allow many commands to change the text.
-For most commands
+For most

-that's OK, but sometimes you have to type a complicated command.
-That's where
+commands that's OK, but sometimes you have to type a complicated command.

 Open the command line window with this command:

 Vim now opens a (small) window at the bottom.
 It contains the command line

 history, and an empty line at the end: